danielneu/amazon-payments-advanced-doc/configuration.rst

 .. image:: /images/configuration_screenshot_3.png

+.. _configuration-enable-pay:

 :guilabel:`Enable Pay with Amazon`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By switching this option you can enable or disable **Pay with Amazon**.
 This option must be set to "Yes" if you want to provide the Pay with Amazon service to your customers.

 :guilabel:`Sandbox mode`
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Sandbox mode has been designed to test the **Pay with Amazon** service.
 In sandbox mode the selected payment method is not charged.
 Refer to the **Pay with Amazon** documentation to get more information about the sandbox environment.
-In general, sandbox mode should be enabled for development and staging environments for testing and has to be always disabled for production environments.
+In general, sandbox mode should be enabled for development and staging environments for testing and always has to be disabled for production environments.
 Never show the sandbox buttons and widgets to buyers in your live environment.

 :guilabel:`Show Sandbox Toolbox`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In sandbox mode you can simulate certain states for the differnt objects in the payment process.
+In sandbox mode you can simulate certain states for the different objects in the payment process.
 By enabling this option you get additional fields on the Amazon Checkout page that allow selecting expected payment statuses for orders, authorizations, captures and refunds returned in responses.
 This feature allows you to simulate different scenarios including declines in the sandbox environment.

 .. _configuration-payment-action: